csound/manual/docs/opcodes/pvsgendy.md

 `fin` is an amplitude-frequency spectral stream, such as the output of [pvsanal](pvsanal.md). `fout` has the same analysis settings as `fin`.
 Use different f-variables for input and output.

+The opcode processes every bin, including DC and Nyquist.
+Set both controls to 0 to copy the full input spectrum.
+In sliding analysis, it clears the output samples before the note starts and after it ends within each control block.

+Reinitialize `pvsgendy` if the input's analysis settings change.

 `kmrate` controls the size of random amplitude changes in sliding analysis.
 Each bin receives an independent offset of roughly `-kmrate/2` to `kmrate/2` in linear amplitude units.
 In ordinary frame-based analysis, this parameter has no effect and the opcode copies the input amplitudes.
 Use 0 to leave amplitudes unchanged.

 `kfrate` controls the size of random frequency changes in Hz.
 Larger values give more detuning, and lower bins receive larger offsets than higher bins.
 Use 0 to leave the processed bin frequencies unchanged.
 Neither control sets the speed of the random changes.
 Use nonnegative values for both controls.